Heating field guide

 Technician inspecting a residential gas furnace.

-Once combustion or venting concerns enter the picture, the right next move is usually faster professional attention, not more trial-and-error.
+Once combustion or venting concerns enter the picture, the next move is usually faster professional attention, not more trial-and-error.

 Combustion safety